whiplashomega/elthelas2/elthelasapp/public/static/md/book4/chapter2.md

 #### Inevitables Orders

 The Time Egg is a particularly noxious artifact, though the General and his fellows do not know it's full nature, it breaks the laws of time and must be destroyed.
-The Egg can be destroyed by subjecting it to extreme heat, but be cautious, it is a fragment of the will of Amathera, and her agents may attempt to stop you.
+The Egg can be destroyed by subjecting it to extreme heat, but be cautious, it is a fragment of the will of Amathera, and her agents may attempt to stop you. -Quarut, Inevitable of Time

 #### Sylvan's Rangers Orders